raquo/Airstream/README.md

 Unlike EventStream, Signal only fires an event when its next value is different from its current value.
 The comparison is made using Scala's `==` operator.

-When adding an Observer to a Signal, it will immediately receive its current value, as well as any future values.
+When adding an Observer to a Signal, the observer will immediately receive the signal's current value, as well as any future values.
 If you don't want the observer to receive the current value, observe the stream `signal.changes` instead.

 Note: Signal's initial value is evaluated lazily.
 For example: